Light Monitor Grant Program

 There are no fees to request a device.
-Additionally, part of the grant program allows IDA to cover the costs associated with international shipping.
-IDA will coordinate with the device manufacturers to ship the devices directly to the recipient’s location.
+Additionally, part of the grant program allows DarkSky to cover the costs associated with international shipping.
+DarkSky will coordinate with the device manufacturers to ship the devices directly to the recipient’s location.

-The Program provides devices that are otherwise difficult to obtain without additional assistance.
-By providing these resources, IDA hopes to make the monitoring process more accessible and encourage new advocates to learn from and interact with the night sky and nocturnal environment.
+The program provides devices that are otherwise difficult to obtain without additional assistance.
+By providing these resources, DarkSky hopes to make the monitoring process more accessible and encourage new advocates to learn from and interact with the night sky and nocturnal environment.

 Who is eligible to request an SQM-L or LM-III device?

 Recipients in novel populations in the global community joining the international effort to preserve and celebrate dark skies will have a higher priority in receiving a device in our limited stock.
 Priority will be given to applicants located in areas listed in the United Nations list of least developed countries.
 Applicants who provide a plan for using the device for multiple purposes, such as sharing the devices with other local International Dark Sky Place applicants, Chapters, and Delegates, will also receive higher priority.